RebeccaColquhoun/rebeccacolquhoun.github.io/education.md

 * Mathematics -- A
 * Further Mathematics -- A
 * EPQ -- A*

 AS Levels (2015)
 * Computing -- A

 GCSE's (2014)
-10 A* (Mathematics, Chemistry, Physics, Biology, Computing, Astronomy, French, German, English Language, English Literature), 1A (Geography)
+* 10 A* (Mathematics, Chemistry, Physics, Biology, Computing, Astronomy, French, German, English Language, English Literature), 1A (Geography)
+* FSMQ - A